Master of Fine Arts

 A Master of Fine Arts (MFA or M.F.A.)

-is a terminal degree in fine arts, including visual arts, creative writing, graphic design, photography, filmmaking, dance, theatre, other performing arts and in some cases, theatre management or arts administration.
+is a graduate degree in fine arts, including visual arts, creative writing, graphic design, photography, filmmaking, dance, theatre, other performing arts and in some cases, theatre management or arts administration.

 It is a graduate degree that typically requires two to three years of postgraduate study after a bachelor's degree, though the term of study varies by country or university.
 Coursework is primarily of an applied or performing nature, with the program often culminating in a thesis exhibition or performance.
 The first university to admit students to the degree of Master of Fine Arts was the University of Iowa in 1940.

 Requirements

 A candidate for an MFA typically holds a bachelor's degree prior to admission, but many institutions do not require that the candidate's undergraduate major conform with their proposed path of study in the MFA program.
 Admissions requirements often consist of a sample portfolio of artworks or a performance audition.